alikonuk1/Countdown-to-Merge/README.md

 # Countdown to Merge

-Just a little script that countsdown for the Ethereum upcoming Merge's estimated block number.
+Just a little script that countsdown for the Ethereum's upcoming Merge's estimated block number.

 1. `npm install`
 1. `make run`